LOVE ransomware removal instructions

 |Symptoms||Cannot open files stored on your computer, previously functional files now have a different extension (for example, my.docx.locked).
 A ransom demand message is displayed on your desktop.
 Cyber criminals demand payment of a ransom (usually in Bitcoins) to unlock your files.|

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate LOVE virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

 Download software from official websites and use direct download links only.
 Do not open attachments or web links that are included in emails received from unknown, suspicious addresses.
-These emails are often presented as official and important, however, usually they are completely irrelevant too.
+These are often presented as official and important, however, they are generally irrelevant.
 Update installed software using official/implemented tools that are provided by official software developers.
 Any other (third party) tools cannot be trusted.
-Same applies to software 'cracking' tools, software should be activated properly.
-Besides, usage of programs of this type is a cyber crime.
-It is also important to have a credible anti-virus or anti-spyware software installed and enabled.
+The same applies to software 'cracking' tools - software should be activated properly.
+Besides, using programs of this type is a cyber crime.
+Have reputable anti-virus or anti-spyware software installed and enabled.
 If your computer is already infected with LOVE, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.